 The Maloca are ancestral communal houses of the Amazon region, now part of Brazil.
 These houses are still inhabited by indigenous populations, using materials such as eucalyptus wood to build houses where live large whole families.

-The wood was used not only in countries south of the continent, but well north also made use of this material.
+The wood was not only used by southern continent countries, as well as the northern countries also made use of this material.
 This is the case in rural areas of Russia, which still preserve a picturesque landscape populated by Izba, Russian traditional houses built with wooden planks held together by ropes.
 The people of the Izba used to place a large stove in the center of these houses, one surface to be heated during the cold and long winters.

 And finally, we could not ignore the traditional houses Minka, inspiration of the Houses Minka architect Joan Enric Ejarque Velázquez.
-This is the traditional houses of farmers and craftsmen Japanese with a very characteristic structure of triangular high ceilings supported by large wooden beams that cross each other, replacing the classical pillars. minka villages still exist in Japan surrounded by a privileged environment that are worth visiting.
+This is the traditional houses of farmers and craftsmen Japanese with a very characteristic structure of triangular high ceilings supported by large wooden beams that cross each other, replacing the classical pillars.
+There still exists Minka Villages in Japan surrounded by a privileged environment that are worth visiting.